openkim/kliff/devtool/README.md

-# Steps to release a new version
+# Release a new version

 - Change the version by modifying `major`, `minor` and `patch` in `./update_version.py` and then `$ python update_version.py`